sehbanalam/voxloud-weather/README.md

   - Option to see forecast
 - **Responsive Design:** Styled with CSS/Sass, works on all devices.
 - **Loading Indicator:** Shows while fetching weather data and forecast data.
-- **Error Handling:** Displays errors if a city is not found.
+- **Error Handling:** Displays not found in autocomplete if a city is not found.
 - **RxJS:** Used for API requests and data management.
-- **Unit Tests:** Written with Jasmine/Karma for components and services.
+- **Unit Tests:** Written with Jasmine/Karma for components.

 ### Optional Features

-- **Persistence:** Cities are saved in service and persist across page refreshes.
+- **Persistence:** Cities are saved in service as well as localstorage and persist across page refreshes.
 - **Forecast:** View the weather forecast for the next few hours for each city.
 - **Animations:** Smooth UI animations for a better user experience.